coding-beagle/CTKEasyEditor/documentation/devlog.md

 - 'Apply Settings' now correctly reloads all of the widgets when the app window is closed (wasn't working before)
 - boilerplate.py indenting issues for image objects
 - Added basic theme management
+- Added element rearranging (this is currently backwards compared to photoshop or other standard, in theory widgets should have higher draw priority the more they are on top)
+- Added project saving

 **27-01-2024**